neo-baroque meets modern times

 New style.
 Same charm.

-In June 2021, the Grande Dame of the Engadine has re-opened for the summer season with a contemporary new look to its Bel Étage, which includes the reception, lobby lounge, bar and chimney room.
+In June 2021, the Grande Dame of the Engadin has re-opened for the summer season with a contemporary new look to its Bel Étage, which includes the reception, lobby lounge, bar and chimney room.
 Subtle but luxurious changes have been made by the award-winning French interior designer Pierre-Yves Rochon (PYR Design) in order to bring the neo-Baroque historic hotel (built in 1848) into the 21st century while maintaining key historic elements.

-In a nod to its location, various shades of blue (from the palest hues to a bold Klein Blue) have been used throughout in order to harmonise the rooms while reflecting the colour of the Engadine sky at different times of the day, as witnessed through the building’s picture windows.
+In a nod to its location, various shades of blue (from the palest hues to a bold Klein Blue) have been used throughout in order to harmonise the rooms while reflecting the colour of the Engadin sky at different times of the day, as witnessed through the building’s picture windows.

 The lobby - an amalgamation of different epochs.